2020 Board of Directors

-The Greenfield Community Association is governed by a community elected board of nine volunteer Directors.
+The Greenfield Community Association is governed by a community elected board of seven to thirteen volunteer Directors.
 They are elected annually to three year, staggered terms.
 Elections take place during GCA’s annual meeting in January.
-The following are the current 2017 board members and officers.

 Joe Pegher is a lifelong Greenfield resident and local Realtor.
 He is currently the GCA Co-Chair of the Development and Transportation Committee.
 He lives in his childhood home with his wife Deanna, their 2 children as well as their 3 dogs.
 Joe attended both St Rosalia Grade School and Taylor Allderdice High School.
 After getting a degree in 1985, he moved to Washington DC to work for Xerox Corporation.
 6 years later, the opportunity to return home presented itself and he has since started a new career in real estate.
 He has enjoyed working on various community projects over the years and looks forward to improving Greenfield while still retaining the traditions and qualities that have made it one of the city’s best neighborhoods.